lebrice/Sequoia/README.md

 ## TODOS:
 - Debug the VAE, figure out why the samples don't look good even in iid setting.
-- Debug the task_incremental setting (dataset setup, etc.)
+- Debug the task-incremental setting (dataset setup, etc.)
 - Add plots:
   - OML-style plot showing evolution of training and validation error during class-incremental setup.
   - Plot showing the evolution of the training/validation accuracy over the course of class-incremental training for both the baseline and self-supervised models